Auschwitz cross: New crosses

 In August 1998, the erection of some hundreds of additional smaller crosses outside Auschwitz, despite the opposition of the country's bishops, sparked intense controversy in the Polish Catholic and international Jewish community.
 Government efforts to resolve the situation in the fall of 1998 through the courts by revoking the lease on the land held by the Association of War Victims was met with little success.
 The government wanted the local courts to agree to appoint an administrator for the former convent site pending a legal decision on the validity of the lease revocation.
 In October 1998, the local court refused the request to appoint such an administrator, a decision upheld in December 1998 by an appeals court in Bielsko-Biała, which returned the lease issue to the local court.
-At the end of 1998, complicated legal maneuverings continued, and two separate cases were before the local court—the government's effort to break the lease and the tenants' effort to have the government action ruled illegal.
+At the end of 1998, complicated legal maneuverings continued, and two separate cases were before the local court - the government's effort to break the lease and the tenants' effort to have the government action ruled illegal.

 In May 1999, the Parliament passed a government-sponsored law to protect the sites of all the former camps in the country.
 The government consulted with international Jewish groups in preparing the law, which gave the government the power it needed to resolve the issue of the "new crosses".

 In late May 1999, Świtoń announced that he had laid explosives under the site where the crosses were erected, and that he would detonate them if the government attempted to remove him or the crosses.
 Police officers quickly arrested Świtoń for possessing explosives and making public threats.
-After Świtoń's arrest, local authorities removed the crosses to a nearby Franciscan monastery, under the supervision of the local bishop, and sealed off the site to prevent the erection of additional crosses.
+After Świtoń's arrest, local authorities removed the crosses to a nearby Franciscan monastery (the St Maximilian Center in Harmęże), under the supervision of the local bishop, and sealed off the site to prevent the erection of additional crosses; nobody came forward to claim the crosses.
 The large cross is not to be removed from the site for the time being.

 An elderly man from the far-right organisation Telewizja Narodowe had built a 2-story tall wooden cross beside a temporary campground on the highway on the day of the 70th anniversary.
 He denied an interview while sitting by a wood-burning fireplace under a blue cover.